 Over the last 3 months I have undertook to restore a walled garden.
 A garden I found lost derelict and unloved, its a garden that Lewis Carol used in the Book Alice in Wonderland.
-The first book I read, my my mum was a brilliant chef and my dad a gardener.
-This was a project calling out for me, so without a second thought I took on the challenge to restore and loving bring back this beauty.
+The first book I read.
+Also not sure if I have told you but my mum was a brilliant chef and my dad a gardener.
+So this was a project calling out for me, so without a second thought I took on the challenge to restore and loving bring back this beauty.
 So I have drafted in the help of a few lovely friends and together our project will and has already, produced some home grown produce, organically and biodynamic for naked jam preserves, local hotels, discerning chefs, and other outlets such as Love to b who use all natural products in their wonderful skin care ranges.
 The garden will also become a venue in its own right.
 Although a while off from being perfect, we have already booked a number of events.
 Alongside the edible plants, we are growing cut flowers for wedding parties and empty vases!

 One of the plans for the garden is to link it with a charity project “A cook in your Kitchen” which myself and a few friends set up last year.
 Brief details listed below.

 To help people provide healthy home cooked meals for their families

 To help people reduce their weekly food shopping bills